Tears Over Tiers

-My musings about the current Covid restrictions
+My musing over the current Covid restrictions

 Things are all a bit strange for us at the moment in the shop.
 On one hand we are having to deal with polite but slightly awkward exchanges with customers who really shouldn’t be here at all because of restrictions applicable to their home tier.
 On the other hand, we love seeing our loyal local customers as well as those from further afield within Tier 2 who are making the most of this time between Christmas and New Year to get out and about with their families.
 In the middle of that we are doing our best to keep everyone safe and happy by continuing to carry out our Covid safe sanitation regime, asking customers to cover their faces and limit entry to the shop to one customer group at a time.